 - Cassava flour is thirstier than tapioca flour, so you might need to use a higher volume of water.

-- Be aware that fermented cassava flour (like Ottos brand) is considerably more thirsty than non-fermented cassava flour.
+- Fermented cassava flour (like Ottos brand) is considerably more thirsty than non-fermented cassava flour.

 - 1 Australian tablespoon = 4 American teaspoons